onemtc/terraform-wth/Student/Terraform-Challenge-06.md

 ## Challenge

-In this challenge you will separate your existing Bicep template deployment into two modules.
+In this challenge you will separate your existing Terraform manifests deployment into modules

+- Move the VM and its dependencies (VM, NIC, public-ip) into their own module. (eg move into a subdirectory).
+    - The module should take the following inputs: `resource group, location, vnname, admin username, ssh public key, subnet id`
+    - The module should output: `vm_public_ip_address`
+- Move the vnet, subnet, and NSG definitions into their own module.
+The module should take the following parameters:
+    - `resource group, location, vnet name, address space, subnet name, subnet address prefix`

 - Separate networking resources (Virtual Network and Network Security Group) into their own module.
 - Separate the VM and its dependencies into their own module.